 If you are worried, then you can always ask a doctor or midwife to check your technique.
 However, being worried can cause stress that stops the release of milk, so try to stay as relaxed as possible.

-If you have any questions about breastfeeding that aren’t covered by the above tips then feel free to let us know and we can write a blog on the topic to help you and other mums.
+Hopefully, these breastfeeding tips have proved useful, but if you are still having difficulty try speaking to a breastfeeding support worker at your local children’s centre or contact your local La Leche League support group.
+If you have any other breastfeeding tips for new mums that aren’t covered by the above tips then feel free to let us know and we can write a blog on the topic to help you and other mums.

 You can also get advice on other areas of parenting by visiting our blog or source caring products for your baby by clicking here to visit our online store.